-CONSENSUS has implemented accounting procedures that are in accordance with Generally Accepted Accounting Principles ("GAAP"), and the requirements of other applicable laws and regulations.
-All financial and accounting records must accurately and clearly represent the true nature of CONSENSUS' financial status.
+Consensus has implemented accounting procedures that are in accordance with Generally Accepted Accounting Principles ("GAAP"), and the requirements of other Applicable Law and regulations.
+All financial and accounting records must accurately and clearly represent the true nature of Consensus financial status.
 All financial reports, expense accounts, time sheets and other documents must accurately and honestly reflect the true nature and purpose of the recorded transactions and contain no false or misleading information.
 Credit balances must be returned in a timely manner.
-Employees who become aware of credit balances will initiate proper return procedures immediately.
+Covered Individuals who become aware of credit balances will initiate proper return procedures immediately.